joerx/browserify-demo/README.md

 # browserify-demo
-Demo using React with ES6 syntax via babel and bundled via browserify
+Demo using React with ES6 syntax via babel and bundled with browserify